Wild Hearts Can't Be Broken: Plot

 The next day, Clifford locks Marie in her dressing room, and Sonora performs in her place with Lightning.
-Al shouts at her to come back down, but she continues and the jump is successful.
-Her voiceover tells you that she continued diving for eleven more years with the audience never learning of her blindness, and of her happy marriage to Al.
+Al shouts at her to come back down, but she continues, and the jump is successful.
+Her voiceover states that she continued diving for eleven more years, with the audience never learning of her blindness, and of her happy marriage to Al.